beginner-sketch/TTSNorm/README.md

-# MWNorm
+# Multi-Norm
-This is a implementation of MWNorm.
+This is a implementation of Multi-way Normalization.

 # Installation Dependencies